pauldebayan/pauldebayan/README.md

 I have experience as a **Full Stack Developer** in a [Startup](https://upscalepics.com/).
 My work involved utilizing technologies such as VueJS, ReactJ, NodeJS and PostgreSQL.

-> I have started my transition to ML after I came to know about [Devin.ai](https://preview.devin.ai/) (which is a "AI software developer") and Generative AI.
+I have started my transition to ML after I came to know about Generative AI and [Devin.ai](https://preview.devin.ai/) (which is a "AI software developer").

 ### **ML**